Oktoberfest - ein Fest der Landeshauptstadt München

-Wiesn tips for families
+Oktoberfest tips for families

 How children can feel at home at Oktoberfest

-Among adults, the Wiesn agenda is quite clear.
+Among adults, the Oktoberfest agenda is quite clear.
 Amusement rides, beer tents, and fun.
 But even as a families can have a great time at the Oktoberfest if you know what child-friendly offers are available.

 Tips for a relaxed visit to the Oktoberfest with children

-Those who like it cozy should choose the quieter days during the week for the Wiesn stroll.
+Those who like it cozy should choose the quieter days during the week for the Oktoberfest stroll.
 The morning or early afternoon are also recommended for a stroll with children.
 The offspring may also be present at a snack in the beer tent.
 But what rules do parents and guardians need to be aware of?
 In addition to the Oktoberfest regulations and the house rules of the tents, there are also recommendations from the youth protection authorities.
 Basically, it is a decision of the legal guardians, whereby their task is to prevent harm to their children.

 • The Oktoberfest regulations apply to stays on the Festwiese: children under the age of 6 - even when accompanied by adults - are not allowed in beer tents and catering establishments after 8 p.m., not even with a parent or guardian.